Giphy/GiphyAPI/README.md

 + limit - (optional) number of results to return, maximum 100.
 Default 25.
 + offset - (optional) results offset, defaults to 0.
 + rating - (optional) limit results to those rated (y,g, pg, pg-13 or r).
 + lang - (optional) specify default country for regional content; format is 2-letter ISO 639-1 country code.
-See list of supported langauges [here](#language-support)
+See list of supported languages [here](#language-support)
 + fmt - (optional) return results in html or json format (useful for viewing responses as GIFs to debug/test)

 ### Sample Response, Search